-This webcam updates around every two hours during the daylight hours and only during daylight hours, using an automated piece of software.
+This webcam updates around every hour during the daylight hours and only during daylight hours, using an automated piece of software.

 The first webcam I used was a Connectix/Logitech Quickcam VC, it worked great for many years but after being exposed to sun for years the camera lost it’s ability to display colors very well.

 Later I used a CleverCam 360 and a Creative Labs webcam, and sometimes a capture card with a camcorder, a wireless camera, or a camcorder on a Firewire card.
 For many years the camera was the excellent Logitech Orbit webcam.
 This is the one with Carl Zeiss® optics, auto-focus, fairly high resolution, zoom, and motorized mounts so that it can automatically swivel to follow a face or motion (with the right software).
 It also sees fairly well in very light.
 It was used as a static cam but someday I had planned on offered the ability of visitors to remotely control it.
 The camera began intermittently working and had to be replaced.
 I then used a Tecknet Model C016 webcam for awhile.

 Currently for Webcam 1 I am using a Logitech C120, the camera and software has been relocated from running on my home office computer with a view from my window to a dedicated (but fairly old) computer with a more unobstructed and wider view.
 The webcam itself is safely protected from the elements with a glass window.
 Unfortunately the camera (depending on the time of the year) can sometimes be subject to a slight glare in the morning.
 The location is a few miles north of Watertown, NY – looking approximately southward somewhat toward the general direction of the city and at the top of a hill at around 448 feet elevation.